Dardana/ts-compression-eval/README.md

 Or you can download the entire `datasets` folder directly from this [link](#).
 Once you obtain the folder, place the folder in your desired directory.

-Change the dataset directory in `_python/datasets/paths.py` to match the location of your `datasets` folder.
+5. Change the dataset directory in `_python/datasets/paths.py` to match the location of your `datasets` folder.
 For example:
 ```
 /root/datasets
 ```
-6. Navigate back to the repository `ts-compression-benchmark`.

-7. Initialize datasets:
+7. Initialize datasets from `ts-compression-benchmark`:
 ```
 python3 -m _python.datasets.compress_bench
 ```
 8. Run different experiments found in `_python/experiments`.

 ## Acknowledgments

 This project builds upon the original lzbench benchmark and its predecessors.
 Special thanks to the open-source community for their contributions to the field of data compression.